Open to MSc Psychology (research) students

 Attendance is mandatory.

-Students will evaluate a paper of their own choice and suggest improvements regarding design and method.
+EES Writing Assignment: Students will write a critical review of a paper from a selected list and suggest improvements regarding design and method.

 The Institute of Psychology follows the policy of the Faculty of Social and Behavioural Sciences to systematically check student papers for plagiarism with the help of software.
 Disciplinary measures will be taken when fraud is detected.
 Students are expected to be familiar with and understand the implications of this fraud policy.